 It’s not that the interest rates or signup offers are exorbitantly high, but rather they are just middle of the road.

-The highest cash offer I have seen to apply for a BofA card is only $100 and that was a “special invitation” or so they say.
+The highest cash offer recently seen to apply for a Bank of America card is only $100 and that was a “special invitation” or so they say.
 If you go on the Bank of America website you will see the bonus on a given card (and that’s if there even is a bonus) will typically be only $50.

-The balance transfer offers are also a big yawn.
-Getting 12 months at 0% isn’t “bad” but it’s doesn’t even compare to the 18 to 21 month offers you see from Citi, Discover, and Chase.
+The balance transfer offers are also less than compelling.
+Getting 12 months at 0% isn’t “bad” but it’s doesn’t even compare to the 15 and 18 month offers you see from some other major issuers.

 When you login to manage your account, don’t expect anything amazing.
 For example here’s a recent forum comment from JenB to give you an idea why the website is not exactly an award winner:

-“Back to the lameness of the website.
+“Back to the issues with their website.
 You cannot set up any alerts on the FIA Card Services site.
 You cannot e-mail messages to them.
 You have to call and go through a BUNCH of prompts before you can ever speak to a live person – and then you get someone with a heavy accent.”

 Complaint #5: Alleged unauthorized credit card payments